Notice of Pre-AIA or AIA Status

 Plush as modified further teaches:

-wherein the entity is a first entity and wherein a second entity is processed in parallel with the first entity (Moser, claim 7, note rules can be applied in parallel to the datapoints in the data store.
+wherein the first entity and the second entity are processed in parallel (Moser, claim 7, note rules can be applied in parallel to the datapoints in the data store.
 When combined with the previous references this would be processing of the first and second entity as taught by Plush).

 It would have been obvious to one of ordinary skill in the art before the effective date of filing to modify the cited references to incorporate the teachings of Moser because all references are directed to data management and analysis and because Moser would expand upon the teachings of the previously cited references in data analysis which would improve the efficiency of data analysis by integrating monitoring data from different types of monitoring data sources, having different structures and semantics into a unified observation data space, which may be used as basis for various comprehensive analyses of various kinds (Moser, [0008]).